onShowcase/EducationPolicies/socialmedia.md

 * Employees should not post about any school related matters on their own personal account.

 #### May (optional)
-* Employees may like, share, favorite, comment (or similar), school related content that has been published via official school accounts only.
+* Employees may like, share, favourite, comment (or similar) on school related content that has been published via official school accounts.
 * Employees may want to consider the time of day they are posting to maximise their audience.

 ### Engaging with Parents and Pupils